-Example 9.13.
+Example 7.13.
 Salience State: Rule "A to B"

 '''

 rule "A to B"

 when

 State(name == "A", state == State.FINISHED )

+b : State(name == "B", state == State.NOTRUN )

+then

+System.out.println(b.getName() + " finished" );

+b.setState( State.FINISHED );

+end

 '''

 The execution of rule "A to B" changes the state of B to FINISHED, which activates both, rules "B to C" and "B to D", placing their Activations onto the Agenda.
 From this moment on, both rules may fire and, therefore, they are said to be "in conflict".
 The conflict resolution strategy allows the engine's Agenda to decide which rule to fire.
 As rule "B to C" has the higher salience value (10 versus the default salience value of 0), it fires first, modifying object C to state FINISHED.
 The Audit view shown above reflects the modification of the State object in the rule "A to B", which results in two activations being in conflict.
 The Agenda view can also be used to investigate the state of the Agenda, with debug points being placed in the rules themselves and the Agenda view opened.
 The screen shot below shows the breakpoint in the rule "A to B" and the state of the Agenda with the two conflicting rules.